leeola/fixity-v4/README.md

 With much inspiration from [Camlistore](https://camlistore.org), Fixity aims to be:

-- Low maintenance.
+- Low maintenance, small in scope.
 Both for Fixity dev(s) and users.
 - Easy to migrate away from.
 The data format isn't binary, it's just Json.
 - Append only, versioned and easy to reason about.
 - Developer friendly.
 Fixity has a friendly Go and HTTP API.